 From the day you purchase a new smartphone or tablet, a protective case should be in place.
 The best cases offer shock absorption while also protecting the screen by extending over it slightly.
 A glass screen protector will help keep your screen scratch free, while also protecting it from shattering during drops.

 If you take care of your devices, you’ll get many years of use out of them.
 In addition to protecting them with cases and screen protectors, you’ll also need to protect them against malware, which can damage your entire network if it makes its way into your systems through one of your devices.

 Line Up Emergency Tech Support

 Your team relies on your equipment to be functional at all times.
-To avoid costly downtime, you’ll need an affordable tech support service that can provide rapid turnaround when you need it.
+To avoid costly downtime, you’ll need an affordable repair company that can provide rapid turnaround when you need it.
 A recent Staples survey found that guaranteed next-day service would be highly valued by a large majority of small businesses (76%).
-With Staples’ new Next Day Guarantee, PCs that are brought into a Staples before noon are serviced by 5pm the next day, or the repairs are free (some exclusions apply – see www.staples.com/techservices for more details).
+With Staples’ new Next Day Guarantee, PCs that are brought into a Staples before noon are serviced by 5pm the next day, or the repairs are free.

 Keep Software Updated